 The Occupancy Tax rate for Dare County is six percent (6%) of gross receipts derived from the rental of room, lodging, campsite, or similar accommodation furnished by any hotel, motel, inn, tourist camp including private residences and cottages rented to transients.
 This tax does not apply to any private residence or cottage that is rented for less than fifteen (15) days in a calendar year or to any room, lodging, or accommodation supplied to the same person for a period of ninety (90) or more continuous days.
-Occupancy taxes must be paid by cash or check.

 The county shall administer an Occupancy Tax levied under various NC General Statutes.
 A tax levied under this act is due and payable to the county tax collector in monthly installments on or before the twentieth (20) day of the month following the month in which the tax accrues.

 Every person, firm corporation, or association liable for the tax shall, on or before the twentieth (20) of each month, prepare and render a return on a form prescribed by the county.
 The return shall state the total gross receipts derived in the preceding month from rentals and sales upon which the tax is levied.

 A return filed with the Dare County Tax Collector under this act is not a public record as defined by

 G.S.
 132-1 and may not be disclosed except as required by law.

 Any person, firm, corporation or association who fails to file a return on the date it is due as required by this act shall pay a penalty equal to five percent (5%) of the amount of the tax due if the failure is for not more than one (1) month, with an additional five percent (5%) for each additional month or fraction thereof not to exceed twenty-five percent (25%) in the aggregate, or five dollars ($5.00), whichever is the greater.